 SOAP Notes Examples for Common Clinical Scenarios

-For a foundation doctor or medical student new to structured documentation, working through SOAP notes examples is one of the most effective ways to build confidence.
-Below are the key principles illustrated through a GP consultation scenario.
+For a resident or medical student new to structured documentation, working through SOAP notes examples is one of the most effective ways to build confidence.
+Below are the key principles illustrated through a primary care consultation scenario.

 - Subjective: Chief complaint in the patient's own words, plus relevant history including duration, character, aggravating and relieving factors, and associated symptoms.